 The Soemtron ETR 220 has a four plane (1248 BCD) "Ferritkernspeichern" or magnetic core memory consisting of 6 x 16 digit registers, a total of 384 bits or 48 bytes, showing the age of the machine from a time when magnetic core memory was THE "modern" technology before the advent of multi-megabyte semiconductor RAM.
-Over the eleven year production run for the 220, 7.4Mb of magnetic core storage or nearly 60,000,000 miniature ferrite cores were hand threaded onto many thousands of kilometers of copper wire.
+Over the eleven year production run for the 220, 7.4Mb of magnetic core storage or nearly 60,000,000 miniature ferrite cores were hand threaded onto many thousands of kilometres of copper wire.

-Circuit and logic diagrams of the Soemtron ETR 220, can be found on the Downloads page, or with each technical description below.
-Our original Soemtron 220, missing it's case and the vital power supply has a serial number of 105669, which we believe places it roughly two thirds through the production run of the Soemtron 22x series.
+Circuit and logic diagrams of the Soemtron ETR 220 can be found on the Downloads page, or with each technical description below.
+Our original Soemtron 220, missing its case and the vital power supply has a serial number of 105669, which we believe places it roughly two thirds through the production run of the Soemtron 22x series.
 This is reasonably backed up by the date codes found on the boards of between 17/73 to 22/73.
 We calculate serial number 105669 as being week 18 of 1973, presuming this date code is actually week and year.
 The second and complete, but damaged 220 is serial number 54555, so we think should have been made in about week 41 of 1969, we'll have a look and let you know !.
 The base panels of the Soemtron 220 and 222 all seem to be the same, so we think the serial numbers were assigned to the bases before the machines were actually assembled, this theory seems to fit with the serial numbers and date codes of the machines we have, although admittedly this is a rather tenuous assumption !.

 The re-use of circuitry and clever logic design of the Soemtron 220 (carried over to the 222 and 224 models) produced a first generation electronic calculator that as far as possible gave maximum functionality with the minimum component count.
-Microprocessors were not yet readily commercially available at a time when more functions = more complexity = more components = more cost.
+Microprocessors were not yet readily commercially available at a time when more functionality = more complexity = more components = more cost.
 Design re-use was the norm, and this might have given the end result some "quirkiness", for example - dual use of the Z counter for display and calculation give the Soemtron 220 and 222 calculators their distinctive "ripple" effect in the display during larger calculations.
-Further gating or another counter would have meant a cleaner display but at the expense of more logic and components, increasing costs.
-A lesson probably lost in modern designs where the maxim of - throw more logic, or more software, at the problem - is the norm, more is not always best.
+Further gating or another counter would have meant a cleaner display but at the expense of more logic and components, thereby increasing costs.
+A lesson probably lost in modern designs where the maxim of - throw more logic, or more software, at a problem - is the norm - more is not always best.

-In 1967 the Soemtron 220 was priced at £485.0.0d (about £6,600 at 2008 values !) and was described as - "the new Soemtron 220 . . . . in fact one of the least expensive machines on the market at this specification, delivery could be effected within 14 days".
+In 1967 the Soemtron 220 was priced at £485.0.0d (about £7,200 at 2015 values !) and was described as - "the new Soemtron 220 . . . . in fact one of the least expensive machines on the market at this specification, delivery could be effected within 14 days".

-If you have any further historical information, circuits, drawings, photographs, data or manuals about the Soemtron ETR 220, 221, 222, 224 or their manufacture, test equipment (Prüfgeräte) or you just know more about the Soemtron companies in general then please let us know, contact us here.
+If you have any further historical information, circuits, drawings, photographs, data or manuals about the Soemtron ETR 220, 221, 222, 224 or their manufacture, test equipment (Prüfgeräte) or you just know more about the Soemtron companies in general then please let us know, contact us.

 "Desk calculator Soemtron 220 - The electronic desk calculator Soemtron 220 has three memories with Rückübertragungseinrichtung (recall ?).
 Its average computing time is 0,5s and the capacity of the computer input and output is 15 digits.
 The electronics assembly is in one separate housing.
 (Office machines export GmbH, Berlin)".
-The page can be seen here here (©2010 VDI Verlag, Düsseldorf).
+The 221 page can be viewed (©2010 VDI Verlag, Düsseldorf).